wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio299_spring_2013/homework_assignments.txt

 where ``<nau-id>`` is replaced with your NAU identifier.
 This should perform all of the analysis steps and write the newick file and PDF to the directory where you are running the script from.
 You'll turn in the script, the newick file, and the PDF.

 .. note::
-	`This page <http://dl.dropbox.com/u/2868868/pycogent_160dev_docs/cookbook/building_a_tree_of_life.html>`_ should help quite a lot.
+	`This page <http://pycogent.org/cookbook/building_a_tree_of_life.html>`_ should help quite a lot.

 .. note::
-	The cluster has PyCogent, muscle, and FastTree preinstalled.
+	The QIIME VirtualBox has PyCogent, muscle, and FastTree preinstalled.
 Working there will save you a lot of time on software installation.

 .. note::
 	Remember that you can call ``dir()`` on an object to find out what methods are available to that object.
 One of the methods associated with your tree object will help you generate a newick formatted tree.